cloudbees-core-cd-workshop/workshop-exercises/exercises/approvals-post-cb-core.md

 1. For this workshop we have created a [custom container (Docker) image for our Team Masters](https://github.com/kypseli/cb-core-mm/blob/kube-workshop/Dockerfile).
 Among other things, this custom image allows us to manage the automatic installation of additional plugins.
 So the first thing we will need to do is add the **Slack** plugin to this custom image.
 To do that, we just have to add a text entry to the `plugin.txt` file which is utilized by the [`plugin.sh` script](https://github.com/kypseli/cb-core-mm/blob/kube-workshop-slack/plugins.sh) to install every plugin in the list and their dependencies:

 ```
-configuration-as-code:1.2
-configuration-as-code-support:1.2
+configuration-as-code:1.3
+configuration-as-code-support:1.3
 notification-api:1.1
 operations-center-notification:1.0
 aws-credentials:1.23
 artifact-manager-s3:1.1
 aws-global-configuration:1.0
-devoptics:1.1494
+devoptics:1.1561
 slack:2.4
 ```

->**NOTE:** The 2.4 version of the Slack plugin is not yet released and we are actually using a **SNAPSHOT** release.
-To use the **SNAPSHOT** version, we downloaded the **SNAPSHOT** build from the Jenkins CI server and added it to the [`plugins` directory](https://github.com/kypseli/cb-core-mm/tree/kube-workshop-slack/plugins) of our custom container image, the plugins in that directory are in turn copied to the `/usr/share/jenkins/ref/plugins/` directory of each **Team Master** Jenkins home from which it is automatically installed on start-up - with this approach, plugin dependencies must be managed manually.
-Once the 2.4 version is released we will be able to utilize the method above.

-2. Next we want to add the necessary **configuration** for the Slack plugin so that every Team can start using it right away.
+1. Next we want to add the necessary **configuration** for the Slack plugin so that every Team can start using it right away.
 Fot that, we turn to the [Jenkins **C**onfiguration **as** **C**ode plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
 The **CasC** plugin allows us to define configuration for all the **Team Masters** in a [simple yaml file](https://github.com/kypseli/cb-core-mm/blob/kube-workshop-slack/config-as-code.yml) that we [copy into the custom container image](https://github.com/kypseli/cb-core-mm/blob/kube-workshop-slack/Dockerfile#L20).
 Here is the configuration snippet for the Slack plugin:

 ```
   slackNotifier: